limbo666/Custom-Message-Box-for-vb.net/README.md

 The method returns a String representing the button clicked by the user or "AutoClose" if no option is selected by the user.
 ________________________________________________________________________________________________________________________
 ### How to use
+Download the class file from [Class folder](https://github.com/limbo666/Custom-Message-Box-for-vb.net/tree/main/Class).<br>
 Add the class to your vb.net project\
-Call the messagebox by stating:  `ClassMessageBox.ShowMessageBox`\
+Call the message box in your code by stating:  `ClassMessageBox.ShowMessageBox`\
 <br>
 *Example 1:* `ClassMessageBox.ShowMessageBox("Information","Operation completed successfully.")`\
 *Example 2:* `Dim result = ClassMessageBox.ShowMessageBox("Warning", "An issue was detected during the operation.",footer:="Please contact support if this persists.", buttons:=New String() {"Retry", "Cancel"}, imageType:="Warning")`\